odradev/casper-trade/casper_trade_contracts/tests/Audit Report.md

 The suggested improvement has been implemented, and the corresponding test is located in `hal-04.rs`.

 ## HAL-05
+The suggested improvement has been implemented, and the corresponding test is located in `hal-05.rs`.

+## HAL-06
+The suggested improvement has been implemented, and the corresponding test is located in `hal-06.rs`.

+## HAL-07
-The suggested improvement has been implemented, and the corresponding test is located in `hal-04.rs`.
+The suggested improvement has been implemented, and the corresponding test is located in `hal-07.rs`.

+## HAL-08
+The suggested improvement has been implemented.